blro-ep/ITCNE23-SEM-I/README.md

 Grafana is a multi-platform open source analytics and interactive visualization web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.

+In this project, we use Prometheus as data source, it is an open-source systems monitoring and alerting toolkit.
+Prometheus collects data in the form of time series.

-> It can be easily installed using Docker or Docker Compose
+> The monitoring components can be easily operated as a container using Podman.
+These are official Docker images.

 - [**Monitoring Documentation**](monitoring/README.md)